-The thing to remember is just because there are high leverage levels on offer – leverage can range from 10:1, 50:1; 100:1; 200:1 or 400:1 depending on your jurisdiction – it doesn’t mean you have to use the highest level possible.
+The thing to remember is just because there are larger amounts of leverage levels on offer – leverage can range from 10:1, 50:1; 100:1; 200:1 or 400:1 depending on your jurisdiction – it doesn’t mean you have to use the highest level possible.

 As the saying goes, you need to walk first before you can run.

 Don’t you hate it when you lose?
 And don’t you just want to get back into the market, take another trade and prove you can be a winner?

 That’s exactly the thinking behind revenge trading.
 You want to get even.
 You want to prove you’re a winner.